3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Knowing the expressions of the functions ${\cal X}_1$, ${\cal T}_1$ and $F_1$, the quantum momenta will be known and the system of the three differential equations (Eqs.
-(78-80)) can be resolved numerically for the different values of the constants $a_r$, $b_r$, $a_\vartheta$, $b_\vartheta$, $a_\varphi$ and $b_\varphi$.
-The $\pm$ sign in the expressions of the quantum momenta explicit the fact that the motion of the particle may be in either direction of the $r$ axis, $\vartheta$ semicircle and $\varphi$ circle.
+Knowing the expressions of the functions ${\cal X}_1$, ${\cal T}_1$ and $F_1$, the system of the three differential equations (\ref{quardyn}-\ref{quaphidyn}) can be solved numerically for the different values of the constants $a_r$, $b_r$, $a_\vartheta$, $b_\vartheta$, $a_\varphi$ and $b_\varphi$.
+The $\pm$ sign in the expressions of the quantum momenta shows the fact that the motion of the particle may be in either direction of the $r$ axis, $\vartheta$ semicircle and $\varphi$ circle.

-{\bf Note:} In fact two of Eqs.
-(78-80) are sufficient to integrate and determine the quantum spatial trajectories since the third equation is automatically satisfied when the two others are.
+{\bf Note:} In fact two of Eqs.~(\ref{quardyn}), (\ref{quathetadyn}) and (\ref{quaphidyn}) are sufficient to integrate and determine the quantum spatial trajectories since the third equation is automatically satisfied when the two others are.
 0.5\baselineskip Now, let us consider the quantum motion of the Hydrogen's electron.
-We take up the expression of the atomic potential given in Eq.
-(74).
-In this case, the resolution of Eq.
-(14) is obvious and gives for the radial function ${\cal X}$ the following expression \cite {Nik}
+We take up the expression of the atomic potential given in Eq.~(\ref{hydpot}).
+In this case, the solving of Eq.~(\ref{pseudo-schro-rad}) is obvious and gives for the radial function ${\cal X}$ the following expression \cite {Nik}

 $n$ being an integer number representing the principle quantum number, and